Palmyra: Economy

+Agriculture and irrigation in classical Palmyra

 The classicist Andrew M. Smith II suggested that most land in Palmyra was owned by the city, which collected grazing taxes.
 The oasis had about 1000 ha of irrigable land, which surrounded the city.
 The Palmyrenes constructed an extensive irrigation system in the northern mountains that consisted of reservoirs and channels to capture and store the occasional rainfall.
 The most notable irrigation work is Harbaqa Dam which was constructed in the late first century AD; it is located 48 km southwest of the city and can collect 140000 m3 of water.
 Terebinth trees in the hinterland were an important source of charcoal, resin and oil; although evidence is lacking, it is possible that olive trees were also planted, and dairy products were produced in the villages; it is also apparent that barley was cultivated.
 However, agriculture could not support the population and food was imported.